Cooney Weiland: Playing career

-Weiland and the dynamite line continued to there dominance getting back to the Cup final again in 1930 but were swept by Montreal.
-However to years later The Dynamite Line was broken up in 1932 when Wieland was traded to the Ottawa Senators due to conflicts with his coach Art Ross.
+Weiland and the "Dynamite Line" continued to their dominance returning to the Stanley Cup Final again in 1930 but were swept by Montreal.
+The Dynamite Line was broken up in 1932 when Weiland was traded to the Ottawa Senators due to conflicts with coach Art Ross.
 He had a brief career with Ottawa leading the team in scoring during the 1932-33 season.
-However once the depression hit owner Frank Ahearn was forced to sell Wieland to the Detroit Red.
-In Detroit he was paired with talented wingers Larry Aurie and Herbie Lewis putting up the best numbers of his career since his time in Boston.
-He help the team reach the Cup final for a third time in 1934.
+However, once the Great Depression hit, Senators owner Frank Ahearn was forced to sell Weiland to the Detroit Red Wings.
+In Detroit, he was paired with talented wingers Larry Aurie and Herbie Lewis putting up the best numbers of his career since his time in Boston.
+He helped the Red Wings reach their first Stanley Cup Final in 1934.
 One of his fellow Red Wings that year was Teddy Graham, an old teammate from the 1924 Greys.
-Weiland returned to Boston in 1935 putting of solid numbers, and was named team captain from 1937 until he retired in 1939 with 173 goals and 333 points in 510 career games.
-But he ended his NHL playing career as he had begun it; helping the Bruins defeat the Toronto Maple Leafs to earn his and the teams second Stanley Cup.
+Weiland returned to Boston in 1935, and was named team captain in 1937.
+Weiland retired in 1939, with 173 goals and 333 points in 510 career games.
+But he ended his NHL playing career as he had begun it; helping the Bruins defeat the Toronto Maple Leafs to earn his and the team's second Stanley Cup.

-One sports writer described Weiland as “a magician with the puck” “one of the slickest players of his era” who “tormented opposing defences with his trickery.”
-However, more than a great hockey player, Cooney Weiland was an “inspiration” to hundreds of team mates and players making him truly a hockey legend.
+One sports writer described Weiland as “a magician with the puck,” “one of the slickest players of his era” who “tormented opposing defences with his trickery.”
+Cooney Weiland was also an inspiration to hundreds of teammates and players.

-In 2023 he would be named one of the top 100 Bruins players of all time.
+In 2023, he was named one of the top 100 Bruins players of all time.

 Coaching career

 Boston Bruins

-After winning the 1939 Stanley cup Art Ross ceded to Weiland.
+After winning the Stanley Cup in 1939, Art Ross ceded the role of Bruins head coach to Weiland.
 During his first season behind the bench he coached the Bruins to a first place finish, before falling in the Semifinals.
 However the following year he piloted Boston to another first place finish along with capturing their third Cup in 1940–41.
 For his work behind the bench he was named a First team All-Star as a coach.
 Weiland then helmed the Hershey Bears of the American Hockey League for the next four seasons, then coached the league's New Haven entry for two more years.